 \subsection{Fourier space}

 The leading, order-$(-i\omega )^0$, term in the metric perturbation is

-where the term in square brackets gives the spatial Fourier transform, as usual.
-In the era before the current, this form applies with $\phi (\bk ,\eta )$, $\psi (\bk ,\eta )$ given by eq. (\ref{bcera}).
+where the terms in square brackets give the spatial Fourier transform, as usual.
+In the era before the current, this form applies with $\phi (\bk ,\eta )$, $\psi (\bk ,\eta )$ given by eq. (\ref{phipsiinit}).
 After that, however, there will be an additional contribution to eq. (\ref{pertform}) given by

 The idea now will be to Fourier transform this with respect to the spatial variables, in order to derive a scattering formula for the gravitational waves in wave-vector space.
 In principle, there are various technical complications which can arise in such a calculation (related to gauge freedom), but we shall see that in the high-frequency limit there is a simple result.